jeffbass/com-yin-yang-ranch/docs/yyr-Software/index.md

 We have about a dozen cameras distributed around Yin Yang Ranch.
 We are writing software to manage the stream of images and perform image analysis to identify coyotes vs. bobcats.
-And we are working on computer vision software to distinguish invidivual animals based on their markings and their gait as they walk.
+And we are working on computer vision software to distinguish individual animals based on their markings and their gait as they walk.